TheShulkker/LIFEpowered-modpack-/README.md

 Github page for LIFEpowered Minecraft Forge modpack

+Forge 1.20.1
-Forge 1.20.1 and a mysterious origin system that ties players together in unexpected ways.
+a mysterious origin system that ties players together in unexpected ways.
 Each player is secretly assigned an Origin, forced to adapt to unique abilities, limitations, and alliances